Makayla and Cody

 Roundman’s offers custom cut and wrap processing for pork, lamb, goat, elk and deer (but not bear).
 Plus ask about Covelo beef liver treats and smoked or fresh bones for your dog.

-Lia and The Murals
+Lia & The Walls

 Lia &

-The Murals
+The Walls

 Lia Morsell started The Alleyway Art Project in Fort Bragg with the dual purposes of bringing public art to the fore and dressing up some of the overlooked corners of the Downtown area, namely the alleys which are a signature element in the Fort Bragg built landscape.
 As founder and director of the project, she connects local businesses and organizations with local artists to create murals inspired by local life, landscape, culture, and history.
 Currently numbering 12 murals, an Alleyway art walk is one of the best ways to spend a morning or afternoon in Fort Bragg.